nafizjiwa/REACT-Router/README.md

 The <Article> component gets rendered</br>

 To Create a dynamic route,
-render a Route component with a path prop that includes a dynamic segment `:URLParameter/placeHolder`
+Render a Route component with a path prop that includes a `dynamic segment` = `:URLParameter or placeHolder`

       <Route path='path/:dynamicSegment' element={ <MyComponent/> }/>